-The history of gambling in the USA
+The History of Gambling in the USA

-It has been a rollercoaster of legalities for gambling in the US over the years, with numerous states still fighting to legalize all aspects of the industry, both online and in-person.
+It has been a rollercoaster of legalities for gambling in the U.S. over the years, with numerous states still fighting to legalize all aspects of the industry, both online and in-person.
 But where did it all begin?

 Over time, gambling ‘go-to’ spots were formed in specific locations, including New Orleans, which emerged as something of a gambling ‘mecca’ in the 18th and 19th centuries, despite the pastime being illegal for a significant chunk of that time.